 Occasionally, campers ship luggage to our site to save on airline baggage fees or just to make travel day easier.
-This is usually OK (sometimes within certain dates or other parameters) but it's helpful to let us know so we can alert the site staff.
+This is usually OK, but sometimes only within certain dates or other parameters.
 Please check in with us before making arrangements.